probing-lab/HyperPAYNT/README.md

 # HyperPAYNT
-Synthesizing controllers for Probabilistic HyperProperties on MDP.
 This repository contains the tool and experiments presented in the following publication:
 - Roman Andriushchenko, Ezio Bartocci, Milan Ceska, Francesco Pontiggia, Sarah Sallinger, Deductive Controller Synthesis for Probabilistic Hyperproperties (QEST'23).

 A Zenodo docker container to reproduce the experiments is available [here](https://zenodo.org/records/7966215).